 Attacking various trees and shrubs, tent caterpillars defoliate and stunt plant growth.
 The adults are hairy and dark brown with a yellow-spotted stripe along the spine.
 The insect creates silky, tent-like coverings that protect egg masses encircling twigs during the winter months.
 Read more about controlling tent caterpillars.

 These small, slender insects are brown, black or yellow and have fringed wings.
 Thrips damage fruit trees and ornamental plants.
 They suck on plants, which results in silvering and mottling of the surface of the leaves.
 They also leave behind black, shiny flecks of excrement.
 Read more about controlling thrips.

 Known for quickly devouring the foliage of vegetable crops such as tomatoes, peppers, potatoes and eggplant, tomato hornworms measure up to 4 inches long and feature posterior horns.
 The adults are large moths that appear at dusk.
 Hornworms in the garden leave large amount of black excrement on the ground near plants.
 Read more about controlling tomato hornworms.

-When any of these pests hit your garden, you need treatment you can trust.
-Fortunately, GardenTech® Sevin® brand insecticides quickly and efficiently controls all of these pests — and many more.
-Sevin® Insect Killer, available in liquid Ready To Use, Ready To Spray and Concentrate forms, kills more than 500 types of insect pests by contact.
-Then it keeps on protecting fruit and vegetable gardens, ornamental and flower gardens, lawns and around your home for up to three months.
-You can even treat many favorite garden edibles, including tomatoes and peppers, right up to one full day before harvest.*
+When pests hit your garden, you need treatment you can trust.
+Sevin Insect Killer Ready to Spray and Sevin Insect Killer Concentrate kill more than 500 insect pests by contact.
+Then they keep on protecting fruit and vegetable gardens, ornamental and flower gardens, lawns and around your home for up to three months.+ You can even treat many favorite garden edibles, including tomatoes and peppers, right up to one full day before harvest.